Blog Home / Case Studies / Halfpenny CIMA OCS Preseen – May – August 2025

 Painting the Future: Budget Preparation

-Halfpenny follows an incremental budgeting approach, adjusting figures from previous years rather than building budgets from scratch.
-While this method simplifies the budgeting process, it does not account for unexpected external changes such as inflation, supplier cost increases, or shifts in consumer demand.
+Halfpenny follows an incremental budgeting approach, meaning it adjusts figures from previous years rather than building budgets from scratch.
+While this method simplifies the budgeting process and is quick, it carries significant risks because it assumes existing operations are efficient and does not account for unexpected external changes such as inflation, sharp supplier cost increases, or shifts in consumer demand.

-Halfpenny has budgeted revenue of K$350.6 million for 2025, with a focus on maintaining profitability despite rising input costs.
-The challenge in budgeting lies in accurately forecasting sales volumes based on changing consumer preferences and competitor actions.
+Halfpenny has budgeted revenue of K$350.6 million for 2025, with a primary focus on maintaining profitability despite the external pressure of rising input costs (raw materials).

 Focus Areas